project-chip/matter-handbook/content/HowItWorks/DistributedComplianceLedger.md

 ### Why is my Vendor information not listed in the DCL?

-Each member add their own Vendor information using an approved Vendor account.
+Each member must add their own Vendor information using an approved Vendor account.

 Review the following document for instructions: [HowTo - Writing to the DCL.pdf](https://groups.csa-iot.org/wg/members-all/document/27881)